pushtechnology/diffusion-benchmark-suite/README.md

 ###Tuning your Diffusion installation

 The default Diffusion configuration is not optimized for running benchmarks.
-You may want to consider making the following changes in order to achieve maximum performance.
+You may want to consider making the following changes in order to achieve maximum performance in a server environment.

 Modify your Diffusion start script (`$DIFFUSION_HOME/bin/diffusion.sh`) to include the following: